DanGraham23/TodoList/README.md

 ---- Features ----
 - Create list items with a title and description
 - Option to edit or delete a list item
-- Backend with .NET to store, update, and delete list items

 I will add more functionality later, this is just a starter project.